Financial-Times/ft-frontend-build/README.md

     root
       \_ js
+          \_head
+            main.js
-        |   // must use commonjs to require any other js files
+        // each main.js must use commonjs to require any other js files main.js
-        \_ main.js
       \_ sass
         |  // must use sass @import to include any other sass files
         \_ main.scss